 If you want to earn your GED diploma, you are required to understand the Science portion of the GED test.
+Our free GED online classes and practice tests are fine resources to begin your GED prep and discover if online learning suits you well.

-The GED Science test covers the subject fields of Life Science, Physical Science (Physics & Chemistry), and Earth & Space Science.
+The GED® Science test covers the subject fields of Life Science, Physical Science (Physics & Chemistry), and Earth & Space Science.

 These practice tests are not related to the GED Ready® – The Official Practice Test, produced and distributed by GED Testing Service LLC.